Budapest Spring Festival bets on Malkovich, Vengerov

 It helps that Vitezy has "the show must go on" spirit, because these are gloomy times in Hungary, which took a bailout from the European Union and the IMF in 2008, and is in the process of seeking more loans to keep its economy afloat.

 Vitezy said the budget for the festival, marking its 32nd year and supported largely by the national and local governments, was cut by a third, forcing a scramble to put on a good show while saving money.
-The overall budget, including funds from sponsors, is 425 million forints ($1.91 million).
+The overall budget, including funds from sponsors, is 425 million forints.

 Inevitably, there were casualties.
 Vitezy scrapped one big concert, which she declined to describe further, and pared back other events, for example by cancelling, because of the high travel costs, the participation of a Mexican percussion group.